plan44/p44utils/README.md

 p44utils are licensed under the GPLv3 License (see COPYING).

 If that's a problem for your particular application, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).

+Some of the p44utils make use of third party project's code (mongoose, sqlitepp, rpi_ws281x), which is under less strict licenses such as MIT or BSD.
+This code is included in the "thirdparty" subfolder.
+Please see the LICENSE files or license header comments in the individual projects included in that folder.

 Features